ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 **Display storyboard in front of combo fire**: A long long time ago, osu! had a flame appear if you had a combo of 30 or more (it was amazing at the time!) but is now removed/deprecated/disabled... leaving this option somewhat obsolete/out of date.
 Otherwise this option will do what it says, put the storyboard in front of the combo fire.

 **Display epilepsy warning (storyboard has quick strobing)**: does what its says, put a warning to warn people about (quick or any) flashing in the beatmap caused by the storyboard.
-Quote from [Ranking\_Criteria\#Storyboarding](/wiki/Ranking_Criteria) "*Maps that use repetitive strobes, pulsing images, or flashing colors in the storyboard must use the epilepsy warning.*"
+Quote from [Ranking\_Criteria\#Storyboarding](/wiki/Ranking_Criteria) "*Maps that use repetitive strobes, pulsing images, or flashing colours in the storyboard must use the epilepsy warning.*"

 **Letterbox during breaks**: This option (does what it says) will determine if to (or not to) put letterboxes during breaks in the beatmap.
 This is usually enabled by default, but is not allowed for mania specific maps! (because breaks aren't allowed in osu!mania, anyways)